 Many students and postdocs within the B&SB IG are supported by Training Grant Fellowships in: Biological Chemistry, Hematology, Microbial Pathogenesis, or Genetics.
 A description of the activities and requirements for trainees supported by these training grants can be found on the training grant websites.

-Faculty members of the Biochemistry & Structural Biology Interest Group are located throughout the campus: Each member of the MBP is affiliated with a University of Utah department, and these departments occupy space in several buildings on campus: Biology - Life Science, South Biology, and Aline W. Skaggs Buildings; Biochemistry - Medical Center and Emma Eccles Jones Medical Research Building; Human Genetics - Eccles Institute of Human Genetics; Neurobiology & Anatomy - Wintrobe Building; Oncological Sciences - Medical Center and Huntsman Cancer Institute; Pathology - Medical Center and the Emma Eccles Jones Medical Research Building.
+Faculty members of the Biochemistry & Structural Biology Interest Group are located throughout the campus: Each member of the MBP is affiliated with a University of Utah department, and these departments occupy space in several buildings on campus: School of Biological Sciences - Life Science, South Biology, and Aline W. Skaggs Buildings; Biochemistry - Medical Center and Emma Eccles Jones Medical Research Building; Human Genetics - Eccles Institute of Human Genetics; Neurobiology & Anatomy - Wintrobe Building; Oncological Sciences - Medical Center and Huntsman Cancer Institute; Microbiology and Immunology Division - Medical Center and the Emma Eccles Jones Medical Research Building.